ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/add-config-file.md

 ---
 title: "Add Config File"
 description: "In this section, you'll learn how to send an email on the web using the WeDeploy API Client."
-buttonTitle: "I created the wedeploy.json"
+buttonTitle: "I added the config file"
 tutorialTitle: "Getting started with WeDeploy Email on the web"
 parentId: "email-web"
 layout: "tutorial"
-time: 45
+time: 60
-weight: 5
+weight: 3
 ---

 #### Add Config File

-Since every service folder must have a `wedeploy.json` file that configures the service, let's add one to our Email Service in the repo we just cloned.
+Every service folder must have a `wedeploy.json` file that configures it, so let's add two files inside the sample project you just downloaded.

 1. Open the `tutorial-email-web` folder in a code editor.
 2. Create a new file inside of the `email` folder and name it `wedeploy.json`.